 **If your design requires large, dense embroidery over 10,000 stitches, please select heavyweight fabrics OR fabrics with tight weaves.
 We’ll guide you to what will and what won’t work well.

 HOW FABRIC TYPE AFFECTS AN EMBROIDERED DESIGN

-Did you know that the same embroidered logo can look different when sewn on various garments?
-Fabric weight, thickness, weave and content all effect how the stitches will hold up next to each other.
-For this reason, it is important to let us know what garments you will be ordering when requesting an embroidery quote or placing an order.
+Did you know that the same logo can look different when sewn on various garments?
+Fabric weight, thickness, weave, and content all effect how the stitches will hold up next to each other.
+For this reason, it is important to let us know what garments you will be ordering when requesting a quote or placing an order.

-Soft or flimsy fabrics, like rayon, silk, pima cotton and dry fit fabrics, require a very different digitizing approach and more underlay stitches to stabilize the embroidered design.
+Soft or flimsy fabrics, like rayon, silk, pima cotton, and dry fit fabrics, require a very different digitizing approach and more underlay stitches to stabilize the design.

-We try to accommodate most orders – our minimum is 6 pieces of the same type of garment.
-If ordering hats and shirts, that means 6 of each as they require different embroidery files to be used.
+We try to accommodate most orders – our minimum is six pieces of the same type of garment.
+If ordering hats and shirts, that means six of each as they require different files to be used.